 The Core Dynamic Within Judgmentalness – Externalized Boundaries

 When we turn an expectation into a boundary, we become a judge rather than a creator.
 Boundaries are not meant to bring us freedom, but safety; expectations are what bring us freedom.
 Boundaries are what we choose not to create with our energy, while expectations are what we do choose to create with our energy.
-The dominance and submission game (master/slave consciousness) are the result of conflating boundaries and expectations […] Read more »
+The power over others game (master/slave consciousness), as opposed to the Logocentric truth game, are […] Read more »

 Moving Beyond Defensiveness